JunweiLiang/ForkingPaths/README.md

 # ForkingPaths

-This repository will contain the code for creating the annotation interface for the **Forking Paths Dataset** for the following paper:
+This repository is for the following paper:

 **[The Garden of Forking Paths: Towards Multi-Future Trajectory Prediction](https://arxiv.org/abs/1912.06445)** \